aydotjs/lms_frontend/README.md

-# Getting Started with Create React App
+# Language4All

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using [React](https://reactjs.org/).
+Language4All is a language learning platform with multiple user roles (student, teacher, and admin) and features for online course management, scheduling, payments, and more.

 ## Available Scripts